panoply/syncify/readme.md

 For an integrated development experience in the editor, please consider using the **[VSCode Liquid](https://github.com/panoply/vscode-liquid)** extension which has built-in support for Syncify.
 VSCode Liquid exists as a superior alternative to the Shopify backed extension and is maintained and created by the same author of Syncify.

-# Support

-**Need help?** Join the **[Shopify Developers Discord](https://discord.gg/shopify-developers-597504637167468564)** and ask your questions in the `#syncify` channel.
-Connect with other developers, maintainers, and contributors already using Syncify.

-> The Shopify Developers discord is independently ran online community where experienced developers interact and converse.
-No spam or bullshit is tolerated, just real discussions, banter, platform critiques and open dialogue with great minds.

 # Installation

-You can install Syncify as a devDependency of globally.
-Please consider using [pnpm](https://pnpm.js.org/en/cli/install) as your package manager for the best results and code happiness.
+You can install Syncify as a `devDependency` of globally, though on per-project development dependency is preferred.
+Please consider using [pnpm](https://pnpm.js.org/en/cli/install) as your package manager for a faster and better experience.

 ### Stable Release